armeniki/BCM-Tools/README.md

 The POTD was a way for Nortel to allow users to log in to their units using a temporary password along with the login "nnsupport".
 Once logged in, the user can then change their password and regain normal access.

-In order to generate a POTD, 3 things are required:
+In order to generate a POTD, 4 things are required:
 1. The unit's System ID (which is the same as its LAN MAC)
 2. The current time/date which can be viewed from any connected telephone set
-3. The challenge phrase which is stored on the unit - these are normally not changed by users and were set to "trust no one" by default.
+3. The date format used by the system

-Using these three pieces of information, along with static phrases, concatenation and hashing, a POTD can be generated.
+4. The challenge phrase which is stored on the unit - these are normally not changed by users and were set to "trust no one" by default.

-*I am working on getting some initial code out soon for testing so please stay tuned! *
+Using this information, along with a static phrase, SHA1 hashing and concatenation, the 16-digit POTD is generated.

 ## Keycode Signature